 Invalid Zip Code

 Slate roofs are common on historic buildings because of their distinctive look, but residential homes can also support this highly durable material.
-Though expensive to install, slate tiles or shingles can last 100 years or more.
+Though more expensive than most other roofing options, slate tiles or shingles can last 100 years or more.
 Read on to learn whether slate is the best type of roof for your home, how much it costs, and its pros and cons.

 Use our expert research to learn more about your project